 - Healthy Diet.
-Juicing fresh vegetables and fruits will not only make you feel better but it will help to boost your immune system.
-Eliminate refined sugar, white flour, dairy, hydrogenated oils and pre-packaged foods.
-Focus on real foods that are organic and anti-inflammatory. a diet rich in antioxidants may boost immune function and help fight infection (NIH 2012).
+Fresh organic vegetables and fruits will not only make you feel better but they can help to boost your immune system.
+Eliminate refined sugar, white flour, dairy, hydrogenated oils, junk foods and pre-packaged foods.
+Focus on real plant-based foods that are organic and anti-inflammatory.
+A diet rich in antioxidants may boost immune function and help fight infection (NIH 2012).

 - Zinc.
 Zinc supplementation is considered an effective therapy for reducing the duration of the common cold (Roxas 2007; Nriagu 2007).
 A 2011 study concluded that zinc supplementation significantly reduced both duration and severity of the common cold when administered within 24 hours of the onset of symptoms.
 This study also revealed that zinc supplementation over 5 months was helpful for preventing infection by common cold viruses (Singh 2011).
 I personally use and recommend Zinc Orotate.